oxsecurity/megalinter/docs/descriptors/python_black.md

                                   stdin.
 Useful to make sure Black will respect --force-exclude option on some
                                   editors that rely on using stdin.
-  -W, --workers INTEGER RANGE     Number of parallel workers [default: number
+  -W, --workers INTEGER RANGE     Number of parallel workers [default:
+                                  BLACK_NUM_WORKERS environment variable or
-                                  of CPUs in the system]  [x>=1] -q, --quiet                     Don't emit non-error messages to stderr.
+                                  number of CPUs in the system]  [x>=1] -q, --quiet                     Don't emit non-error messages to stderr.
                                   Errors are still emitted; silence those with 2>/dev/null.